VanCrypt/SecurityScansPipelineGithubAction/README.md

-Here is a **clean, professional, English summary** you can use directly in your README.

----

-# 🔐 Security Pipeline – Overview
+# 🔐 Security Check Pipeline – Overview

 This repository provides a complete **security-focused CI/CD pipeline** designed to automatically build, test, and scan a containerized application.
 It is intended as a simple, reusable template for anyone who wants to **secure their code, Docker images, and infrastructure configuration** using GitHub Actions.

 # 🚀 What This Repository Does

-Whenever you push code or open a pull request, GitHub Actions automatically runs a set of security jobs:
+Whenever you push code, commit or run the workflow, GitHub Actions automatically runs a set of security jobs:

 ## 🧱 **1.
 Build a Docker Application**